By DJ Rippert

 Roach trap.
 One likely outcome from the 2020 General Assembly session is that possession of small amounts of marijuana will be decriminalized while efforts to legalize the recreational and medical use of marijuana will fail.
 This could put Virginia in a very sub-optimal position if neighboring states legalize marijuana.
 Virginia is a small state bordered by five other states and the District of Columbia.
 A very high percentage of Virginians live within an easy drive of neighboring jurisdictions.
 If Virginia decriminalizes while neighboring states legalize, the result will be effective untaxed legalization in much of Virginia.
 A surge of Virginians will drive over various borders to bring back marijuana purchased legally elsewhere.
 Marijuana use would increase in Virginia while none of the financial benefits of legalization (via taxes) would accrue to Virginia.
 But how likely is it that neighboring states will legalize recreational marijuana in 2020?
 Continue reading

-Posted in Agriculture & forestry, Business and Economy, Commentary, Courts and law, Crime and corrections, General Assembly, Regulation
+Posted in Agriculture & forestry, Business and Economy, Commentary, Courts and law, Crime , corrections and law enforcement, General Assembly, Regulation

 Tagged DJ Rippert, Don Rippert, marijuana, Marijuana reform, other states